Profile

 Cibo, cultura e tradizioni siciliane

-Dive into Trapani’s signature couscous, a sumptuous dish bursting with fresh seafood and rich Mediterranean traditions.
+Discover Trapani couscous, a traditional Sicilian dish bursting with fresh seafood and rich, authentic flavours.

 ⏱️